Hal Rogers: Civil rights

 Rogers has a 28 percent rating from the NAACP for his civil rights voting record.
 He opposes affirmative action.

-LGBT, families and children
+LGBT rights

 Rogers has a 92 percent rating from the Christian Coalition for his socially conservative voting record.
 He has a zero percent rating from the Human Rights Campaign regarding his voting record on LGBT rights.
 Rogers opposes same-sex marriage.
 He opposes prohibiting job discrimination based on sexual orientation.
 He opposes single people and same-sex couples being allowed to adopt children.
 Rogers opposes classifying crimes motivated by the victim's sexual orientation as hate crimes.

+Maritime law

+Rogers voted against the Abandoned Shipwrecks Act of 1987.
+The Act asserts United States title to certain abandoned shipwrecks located on or embedded in submerged lands under state jurisdiction, and transfers title to the respective state, thereby empowering states to manage these cultural and historical resources more efficiently, with the goal of preventing treasure hunters and salvagers from damaging them.
+Despite his vote against it, President Ronald Reagan signed it into law on April 28, 1988.

 Personal life

 Rogers had three children with his first wife, Shirley Rogers.
 She died of cancer in 1995.
 Rogers remarried.
-His wife is named Cynthia.
+His current wife is Cynthia Doyle.

+In January 2024, Rogers was involved in a car crash in the Washington, D.C., area.
+According to a statement released by his office, he was in "good condition” after he was admitted to a nearby hospital.
+By the next month, Rogers was expected to return to Capitol Hill and resume his duties.